NicholasMamo/dwarna/README.md

 * `--postgresql` - Restore only the PostgreSQL data; and
 * `--wordpress` - Restore only the WordPress MySQL data

+### Data erasure

+The 'tools/erase.sh' script can be used to erase research partner data from backups, including archives.
+The script takes in a path to the directory where backups are stored, and a list of research partner pseudonyms to erase:

+	chmod +x tools/restore.sh
+	./tools/erase.sh -p backup p2320 p2321

 ## Running the tests

 To run the unit tests, use the `tests.sh` script: